paasta/base-cookbook/README.md

-# machine-base cookbook
+# base cookbook

 One cookbook to rule them all...

 Basic config for all the machines.
 This is where we put things that we expect to have on all the machines.

-This cookbook was created with `berks cookbook machine-base --vagrant --git --foodcritic -L mit -m "Jonas Pfenniger" -e jonas@pfenniger.name` and then adapted.
+This cookbook was created with `berks cookbook base --vagrant --git --foodcritic -L mit -m "Jonas Pfenniger" -e jonas@pfenniger.name` and then adapted.